keboola/developers-docs/integrate/storage/docker-cli-client.md

 If you want to export a table from Storage, use the `export-table` command.
 Provide the ID (*bucketName.tableName*) of an existing table.

-To export data from the `old-table` table in `in.c-main` bucket, use
+To export data from the `old-table` table in the `in.c-main` bucket, use

 {% highlight bash %}
 docker run --volume=$("pwd"):/data quay.io/keboola/storage-api-cli:latest export-table in.c-main.old-table /data/old-data.csv --token=storage_token